LukasDb/6IMPOSE_Data/Readme.md

 ,where the config file specifies the parameters and the generator for dataset generation.
 You can generate a config file with `simpose generate -i <config.yaml>`, where you will be prompted to choose a Generator (e.g. DroppedObjects).
 The config file will be generated with default parameters.
 You can then edit the config file and run `simpose generate <config.yaml>` to generate the dataset.
 Make sure to specify all necessary file paths and check if the defaults are suitable for your use case!

 ### Custom Usage
 If you want to write your own dataset generation script, a typical script would follow this approach.
-Take a look at the examples!
+Take a look at the included generators!
 - create a simpose Scene
 - attach a Writer
 - create a simpose Camera